nf-core/mnaseseq/docs/usage.md

 ### `--fasta`

 Full path to fasta file containing reference genome (*mandatory* if `--genome` is not specified).
 If you don't have a BWA index available this will be generated for you automatically.
-Combine with `--saveReference` to save BWA index for future runs.
+Combine with `--save_reference` to save BWA index for future runs.

 ```bash
 --fasta '[path to FASTA reference]'